 A bright, centrally located one-bedroom apartment (sleeps 2) on the Royal Mile, within easy walking distance of the major tourist attractions, festival venues, shops, nightlife and transport connections.
-Easy step-free access to the property.
+Easy step-free access to the property and its own dedicated front door from the street.

 This holiday home is a bright one-bedroom apartment on the ground floor of a traditional building on the historic Royal Mile in the centre of Edinburgh.
 The apartment is within easy walking distance of the major tourist attractions, festival venues, shops, nightlife and transport connections.

 With large double-glazed windows, the living room is light and looks out on the historic Canongate.
 The fold-away dining table and chairs give you the chance to eat at home if you tire of the huge selection of local restaurants and cafes.
-The kitchen is well provided with crockery, cutlery, glasses and kitchenware, as well as a washing machine with tumble dryer, dishwasher, fridge, cooker and microwave.
+The kitchen is well provided with crockery, cutlery, glasses and kitchenware, as well as a washing machine, dishwasher, fridge, cooker and microwave.

 There is a standard-size double bedroom and a shower room.
 The bedroom is at the back of the property and has a very quiet outlook.
 The apartment is set back from the Royal Mile and up four steps, or there is easy step-free access to the property along a ramp if you prefer access without steps.